 The southern half is also where all the big cities are and where most of the population lives.

 As you travel north it gets successively “wilder”.
 The leaf forests are replaced with forests of firs and pines.
 Actually, it’s not forests (plural) any more – it’s THE forest.
-The massive taiga covering the whole northern half of the country.
+The massive taiga covers the whole northern half of the country.

 When you reach the north end the towns/villages are very far apart and mostly very small.
 The landscape is cropped with lots of hills and mountains.
 Winters up there are long and harsh, with deep snow and very low temperatures.
 Daylight is almost non-existent during December, January and February.
 The summers are short and intense.
 From May to July summer nights are as bright as day and above the Arctic Circle the sun doesn’t set at all.